-Tamoxifen and raloxifene have some long-term side effects (see table below) and may not be suitable for all women at higher risk.
+Both tamoxifen and raloxifene have some long-term side effects (see table below) and may not be right for all women at higher than average risk.
 For example, tamoxifen increases the risk of cataracts and cancer of the uterus .

-Learn more about talking to your health care provider.
+Learn more about talking with your health care provider.

 Other side effects are less common.

 These effects occur mainly in older postmenopausal women.

 Some types of anti-depressants called selective serotonin reuptake inhibitors (SSRIs) can interfere with how tamoxifen works in the body.
 It’s unlikely SSRIs impact the effectiveness of tamoxifen though [333-334].